jsatlien/salty-runbooks/README.md

 [inventory]: http://docs.ansible.com/intro_inventory.html

+The primary playbook `cons.yml` was designed with Debian Wheezy servers in mind and will require tweaking to run elsewhere.

 The playbook expects a `deploy` user present with pubkey login and passwordless sudo privs.
 You'll need to edit vars/cons.yml to customize things appropriately for your needs or even keep sensitive